Violence and Harassment Policy

 Upon the receipt of a complaint the Executive Committee will take the following steps immediately in investigating allegations of violence or harassment occurring during a TNIM event:

 • The complainant will supply a detailed report of the event, including the names of witness(es), if possible.
-At this point the Executive may wish to request that the complainant supply their preferred outcome;
+At this point the Executive will request that the complainant supply their preferred outcome.

-• The alleged harasser will be interviewed to answer to the allegation;
+• The respondent will be interviewed to answer to the allegation.

 • A suitable action will be taken on the resolution of the investigation.
 This may include any or all of the following (in order of severity):

-• The harasser will issue an apology to the complainant, either verbally or in writing;
+• The respondent will issue an apology to the complainant, either verbally or in writing.

-• The harasser will be have their participation in the TNIM event terminated;
+• The respondent will have their participation in the TNIM event terminated.

-• The harasser will have their TNIM membership revoked without compensation for dues paid;
+• The respondent will have their TNIM membership revoked without compensation for dues paid.

-• The harasser will be banned from future participation in all TNIM events.
+• The respondent will be banned from future participation in all TNIM events.

-In the case of a criminal action or in instances where the complainant wishes to charge the harasser with a criminal action the police will be notified as required, and the Executive will proceed directly to the disciplinary section of the resolution process.
+In the case of a criminal action or in instances where the complainant wishes to charge the respondent with a criminal action the police will be notified as required, and the Executive will proceed directly to the disciplinary section of the resolution process.
+Revised June 2025